barvian/thesis/paper.md

 #### Takeaways

-This thesis will attempt to preserve some of the core functionalities, reading materials, and relaxation techniques found in SAM, while also offering users a more guided approach like Calm's and Positive Psychology exercises as discussed above.
+This thesis' application will attempt to preserve some of the core functionalities, reading materials, and relaxation techniques found in SAM, while also offering users a more guided approach like Calm's and Positive Psychology exercises as discussed above.

 ## Methodology